-5.3 Vacancies on the Executive Board will be filled by a majority vote of the
+Section 3: Vacancies on the Executive Board will be filled by a majority vote of the remaining Executive Board.

 Board officer with a written or e-mailed proxy.
 Each proxy shall be a separate document and shall state the name of the IYRF Executive Board Officer who will be absent, the name of the person who will be present and will exercise said proxy, and the meeting for which the proxy is conferred.
 The original written or e-mailed proxy shall be in the physical possession of the person who will be present and exercising said proxy, and surrendered to the Secretary at the commencement of said meeting.
 Persons voting by proxy count toward the quorum requirement of the IYRF Executive Board.

 Section 10: Meeting notification shall be made in writing or via e-mail within 3 days of the meeting unless business of the meeting shall include filling of a vacancy, removal of a person from office, or an amendment of by-laws, in which 10 business days notice is required.

 ARTICLE 6: EXECUTIVE BOARD OFFICERS

 Section 1: Chairman: The Chairman shall call and preside over all meetings of the IYRF

 Executive Board.
 The Chairman shall be the Chief Executive Officer of the IYRF and shall exercise general supervision over the work and activities of the IYRF.
 The Chairman may appoint positions and committees that shall serve at the pleasure of the Chairman.

 Section 2: Vice Chairman: The Vice Chairman shall perform such duties as directed by the Chairman.
 In the event the Chairman is temporarily absent or unable to perform his/her duties, the Vice Chairman shall preside and perform the duties of the chairman.